Photo Source: Franc Le Blanc

 |Christian Adherents:||4.00 %|

 |Affinity Bloc:||Malay Peoples|

 The Haruku do not have any Christian resources available in their own language.
-Fervent intercession and further missions work will need to be undertaken to strengthen the believers and see the people on this remote island reached with the Gospel.
+Fervent intercession and further mission work will need to be undertaken to strengthen the believers and see the people on this remote island reached with the gospel.

 Pray for the Lord to provide an abundant harvest for the Haruku people as a testimony of his power and mercy.
 Pray for a Holy Spirit-driven movement to Christ among the Haruku people.
 Pray for the Haruku to have a hunger and thirst for righteousness that will drive them to the foot of the cross.